Getting Started Online

 - Contact the Registrar’s Office firstname.lastname@example.org

-- Go to the Texas Higher Education Coordinating Board Developmental Education/TSI page, find #2, and click on TSI exemptions.
+- Go to the Texas Higher Education Coordinating Board Developmental Education/TSI page and view the Student Informational Brochure for information on exemptions.

 If you find that you have a TSI hold and you believe you have met the requirements, please email the registrar’s office by emailing email@example.com.